ifm/documentation/ODS/Presets/presets.md

 ## Known issues:
 - The `zoneConfigID` is not enforced to be identical with the presets identifier.
 - If no preset is set, the `zoneConfigID` will be displayed as the default value 0, but this doesn't mean that preset 0 is active.
 - `IDLE` state will be set for the application if a preset containing an empty `activePorts` is loaded.
-The ODS will not update the data and the output returned will be empty.
+The ODS will not update the data and the output returned will be empty and a diagnostic will be raised.
 - The default value of the output if no zones or presets are set is  `[0,0,0]`.
 So please ensure that a preset is loaded before operation.
+- Changing the ports used by an application under the parameter path `/applications/instances/appX/ports` will reset the presets located at `/applications/instances/appX/presets`.

 ## Code examples

-Code examples are available in the [ifm3d-examples](https://github.com/ifm/ifm3d-examples) repository: see [the Python ODS preset example](https://github.com/ifm/ifm3d-examples/ovp8xx/python/ovp8xxexamples/ods/ods_presets.py).
+Code examples are available in the [ifm3d-examples](https://github.com/ifm/ifm3d-examples) repository: see [the Python ODS preset example](https://github.com/ifm/ifm3d-examples/ovp8xx/python/ovp8xxexamples/ods/ods_config_presets.py).